longkai/essays/articles/2017/pixiu-1.0.0-on-mac-app-store/README.md

 - missing privacy policy
 - crashed in old macOS.
 It's really hard to debug a native application in old OS.
 - use a restrict C API.
-Like I said before, I write a small C http server for Google OAuth redirections, however Apple rejected for only server app can use that API.
+Like I said before, I wrote a small C http server for Google OAuth redirections, however Apple rejected for only server apps can use that API.
 - network issue.
 It's really hard to find this bug, see my accepted answer on [stackoverflow][stackoverflow].
-- reject for crash but the crash report is from another app.
+- rejected for crash but the crash report belongs to another app
 - illegibility of a icon

 A long way, reached the *ready for sale* state.